About D-E

 A D-E Community Milestone: The Installation Ceremony for Head of School Jeremy Gregersen

 Mr. Jeremy Gregersen began his role as the sixth Head of School for D-E on January 1, 2023.
-Dwight-Englewood School then celebrated a major community milestone on May 7, when Jeremy Gregersen was officially installed as our new Head of School.
-(Please see above for video and photo highlights from the event.)
+Dwight-Englewood School then celebrated a community milestone on May 7, 2023, when Jeremy Gregersen was officially installed as our new Head of School.

-The Installation Ceremony was a wonderful, historic celebration that welcomed more than 400 guests to Leggett Field's "big tent" and which was made even more memorable thanks to picture-perfect sunny skies.
+The Installation Ceremony welcomed more than 400 guests to Leggett Field's "big tent" and which was made even more memorable thanks to picture-perfect sunny skies.
 The event's attendees included current students and their families, current and former faculty/staff members, Trustees and Trustees Emeriti, alumni of Dwight School, Englewood School for Boys, and D-E, and friends of the School.

 The program was centered on the themes of honoring D-E's past, present and future, and commenced with the ringing of the D-E Bell, bagpipers, and a procession which included a clear crowd favorite: flags carried by students and family members representing all 15 of the School's class years (2023-2037!)